ubports/docs.ubports.com/userguide/advanceduse/ssh.rst

 * You can also connect via :doc:`adb <adb>` and use the following command to copy it::

     adb push ~/.ssh/id_rsa.pub /home/phablet/

+Please note:Some of the UT devices might not deteched on connecting through USB or adb devices might not list your device,In such situations transfering the key via the internet to your phone is a better approcah.

 Configure your device
 ---------------------